 Glaucoma – Surgical Therapy

 There are many different surgical options available for glaucoma.
 The best option for you will depend on many factors, including the type of glaucoma, severity and other medical problems.
-With all glaucoma procedures, you should not drive until you have been given the all clear for driving from Dr Oakley.
+With all glaucoma procedures, you should not drive until you have been given the all clear from your consulting eye doctor.

 Your vision may take a few days or weeks to return to baseline after glaucoma surgery, and in some instances, you may need to update your glasses when the healing has finished in order to optimise your vision.